You said... we did

 You Said...

+You citied health concerns as a major issue on some estates and one resident suggested a diabetic drop-in clinic.
 A drop-in clinic was set up in partnership with the Queensway Matters Group, local charitable organisation Vineyard (who operate the Storehouse) and local GP (General Practice) surgery to deliver diabetic checks.

 Focus Groups